GoldenJ19/CS4375_MachineLearning/README.md

 • [Code - Regression](Linear%20Models/Regression.Rmd) <br/>
 • [Code - Classification](Linear%20Models/Classification.Rmd) <br/>

-## Assignments 3 - Machine Learning from Scratch
+## Assignment 3 - Machine Learning from Scratch

 This assignment involves implementing the Logistic Regression and Naive Bayes Models in C++ from Scratch, and using the models to predict off of the titanic data set.